PolarFox08/Guidewire26_Giggle/README.md

 **Insurer/admin-facing: React.js (Vite)**
 The loss ratio monitor, disruption heatmap, fraud flag queue, and predictive claims forecast are data-dense web dashboards designed for desktop use by insurance professionals.
 A mobile app is the wrong medium for these tools.
 React.js shares component patterns and type definitions with the React Native worker app, enabling code reuse across both interfaces.

-**Language:** GigShield is architected for multilingual support from day one.
+**Language:** giggle is architected for multilingual support from day one.
 The MVP launches with **Hindi and Tamil** — Hindi as the primary language covering the largest delivery-worker population across northern metros, Tamil for the initial Chennai deployment. react-i18next manages string loading from locale files (hi.json, ta.json, en.json).
 Language is auto-detected from device locale on first launch and can be changed in-app at any time.
 Post-MVP expansion (Telugu, Kannada, Bengali, Marathi) requires only adding a new locale JSON file — no UI code changes.

 ---